Introduction: The SAP Migration Paradox

 What SAP Program Leaders Must Have in Place Before Migration Begins

-In large ECC-to-S/4HANA programs, specific data readiness indicators distinguish controlled migrations from reactive ones.
+In large ECC to S/4HANA programs, specific data readiness indicators distinguish controlled migrations from reactive ones.

 - Clear ownership and stewardship for critical master data domains